Victoria and Albert Museum, London :: China Collection

 [Return to Index]

 In addition to its very extensive regular display of Chinese art, the museum has numerous other examples of similar pieces that form a teaching and study collection.
-Where possible, I have linked here to the good images and descriptive material on the museum's own website, but a good many of the Chinese ceramics apparently are not yet in the database.
-Some of my links to the V and A search page may bring up a different image than the one expected.
-In that event, click on the "Search" button on the V and A page.
-The correct inventory number has been entered into the search box and the search will then bring up a thumbnail linked to the desired descriptive page.
+On my first visit, the study collection was open, on the second (2007) closed, but perhaps now it is again available.
+Where possible, I have linked here to the good images and descriptive material on the museum's own website.
+In some cases, these links are directly from the thumbnails; in others from the caption.
+A good many of the Chinese ceramics apparently are not yet in the database.
+The links now are to stable URLs ("Permalinks").
 A number of my own images are substandard and will eventually be replaced.

 Click on thumbnail for full view.